stevenmwise/stevenmwise.github.io/_pages/CNABook.md

 #### Errata

 No book that can be written can be written without errors.
 Our book has a few of them (wink).
-You can get the errata file from the GitHub repo for the book [[here]( )].
+You can get the errata file from the GitHub repo for the book [here](https://github.com/stevenmwise/ClassicalNumericalAnalysis/blob/5ae28867981edb59633f74791fc551f0fb31f4bd/errata/bookErrata.pdf).
 Errors, typos and inconsistencies can be reported to either Abner or me.
 See my email address below.

 #### Codes